 Custom Special Character Injection

 Thank you for visiting OWASP.org.
-We recently migrated our community to a new web platform and regretably the content for this page needed to be programmatically ported from its previous wiki page.
+We have migrated our community to a new web platform and regretably the content for this page needed to be programmatically ported from its previous wiki page.
 There’s still some work to be done.

 Description